willGuimont/willGuimont.github.io/content/blog/2025-09-06-bash-workshop/index.md

 Instructions for validating commands will be provided with the first question that has an expected result.

 To complete this workshop, you must perform each exercise directly in the terminal.
-You will need to use the `nano` text editor to modify the requested scripts.
+You will use the `nano` text editor to modify the requested scripts.
-To open a file with nano, run the following command in the terminal.
+To open a file with nano, run the following in the terminal.

 ```bash
 nano test.sh
 ```

-You can then edit the file; write
+You can then edit the file; enter

 ```bash
 echo 'Hello world'
 ```

-To exit nano, press <kbd>Ctrl</kbd>+<kbd>X</kbd>, then answer <kbd>Y</kbd> to save the changes.
+To exit nano, press <kbd>CTRL</kbd>-<kbd>X</kbd>, then answer `y` to save the changes.
 Run the following commands to validate that everything works:

 ```bash